EKP529/BSOnline/README.md

 on my needs.
 The html files really are pretty simple and bare-bones and I learned that the Javscript and CSS files are what really bring the webpages to life, though the HTML files are still essential.

+## Notes on Startup(4/8):
+Making the html files for the startup reminded me or further taught me how bare-bones html is.
+I had to remind myself that the imagery I'm envisioning for the startup app/website will be more realized once I learn more about and implement css for it.
+Making the html files also helped recognize the importance of keeping things simple and just nailing down my desired structure and layout for the startup.
+It helped me lay a good foundation to build on once I get going with the css and, eventually, javascript.